 HomeAbout

-William has worked on a variety of visual communication projects for both public and private organizations.
-He has worked in all capacities of the graphic design industry from typesetting at the local newspaper to being the creative director for national campaigns.
+Since 2000, William has worked on a variety of print and digital visual communication projects for both public and private organizations.
+He has worked in all facets of the design industry from typesetting at the local newspaper to being the creative director for national campaigns.

 His artistic work encompasses a variety of mixed media and visual messaging through typography.
-His work is interactive and customized to reflect locations, situations, conversations and observations from his environment and has been exhibited locally and nationally.
-William has traveled extensively throughout the United States and several countries in Europe in an effort to enrich his teaching and artistic appetite.
+His work is often interactive and customized to reflect locations, situations, conversations and observations from the built environment.

 He currently lives in Bozeman, Montana looking for perfect vistas in the morning light with his wife and 2 active daughters.